 - Make sales.
 If you have a business license, you can start opening an account on online shopping stores like Douyin (yes, a social media but an online store as well), Tmall, Taobao, etc.

-Chinese people mostly buy products which already have some sales.
-It’s a sign for quality product.
-Nobody like to be the first one to buy a product… except your relative maybe.
+Chinese people mostly buy products that already have some sales.
+It’s a sign of quality products.
+Nobody likes to be the first one to buy a product… except your relative maybe.
 In China, they like two things: